 This itinerary includes your travel days and flying in and out days.
 If your flight lands very late on your first day, you should stay a night by the airport and then depart the next morning for La Fortuna.
 Likewise, if your flight is super early on Day 11, you should travel back to San Jose and stay the night near the airport on Day 10.

-It gets dark by 6 PM everyday in Costa Rica and we do not recommend driving long routes at night (2+ hours).
+It gets dark by 6 PM everyday in Costa Rica and we do not recommend driving long routes at night (2+ hours), especially in rainy season.

 You will fly in and out of San Jose International Airport.
 This is the closest international airport for your destinations.